sgvhak/rover-web/index.md

 * Feb 20, 2019 - SGVHAK Rover borrowed for JPL outreach event at Logan McBride HS in Long Beach
 * Mar 9, 2019 - "Trouble with Rovers" talk at SCALE 17x - new LED face
 * Mar 16, 2019 - Caltech Science for March, with Santa Susana HS
+* Oct 2023 - We start building OSR 2.0 by ordering parts
+* Mar 8, 2024 - Southern Califonria Linux Expo The Next Generation Playground
+* August and September 2024 - We help out with Girls in STEM's rover building sessions.
+* Sep 28, 2024 - Explore Caltech, with Beyond Robotics